London Salary After Tax, Commute and Work Costs

 MetricLatest reference pointWhy it matters for true wage

-Median monthly pay (PAYE RTI)£3,031Higher headline pay creates a London premium, but not a guaranteed real-pay premium.
+Median monthly pay (PAYE RTI)£3,031Higher headline pay creates a London premium, but not a guaranteed real-extra pay.

 Average time saved working from home56 minutes per dayHybrid days return personal time without changing gross salary — one of the highest-value levers available.

-Residents reaching the centre in 30 min by public transport22%Shows why access friction remains high even in the UK's largest labour market.
+Residents reaching the centre in 30 min by public transport22%Shows why travel difficulty remains high even in the UK's largest labour market.

 Use these figures alongside the calculator rather than as a replacement for personal assumptions.